Exchangeability type properties of asset prices: Swap-invariance

-\begin{theorem} Let $\eta$ be $\Q$-integrable and $i,j\in\{1,\dots,n\}$, $i< j$.
-Then the following two statements are equivalent. \begin{itemize} \item[(I)] The $n$-dimensional random vector $\eta$ is $ij$-swap-invariant under $\Q$. \item[(II)] The $(n-1)$-dimensional random vector $\kappat_j(\eta)$ is self-dual with respect to the $i$th numeraire under the probability measure $\Q^j$ defined from
+\begin{theorem} Let $\eta$ be integrable and $i,j\in\{1,\dots,n\}$, $i< j$.
+Then the following two statements are equivalent. \begin{itemize} \item[(I)] The $n$-dimensional random vector $\eta$ is $ij$-swap-invariant under $\Q$. \item[(II)] The $(n-1)$-dimensional random vector $\kappat_j(\eta)$ is self-dual with respect to the $i$th numeraire under the probability measure $\Q^j$. \end{itemize} \end{theorem} \begin{proof} The change of measure formula yields that for all $u\in\R^n$